 Admission ¥900 (adult)

-Hozenji Temple and Hozenji Yokocho
+5. Make a wish at Hozenji Temple and feel the town’s history at Hozenji Yokocho

-Namba Grand Kagetsu
+8. Watch comedy shows at Namba Grand Kagetsu

-People from Osaka are said the be outgoing and funny, and many Japanese comedians are in fact born in Osaka.
+People from Osaka are said to be outgoing and funny, and many Japanese comedians are in fact born in Osaka.
 Namba Grand Kagetsu is Osaka’s theatre famous for its comedy shows, such as Manzai (duo stand-up comedy), Shin-Kigeki (“new” comedy), and Kontos (comic chat).
 But people can also attend music and acrobatic performances.
 The theatre has shows on a daily basis, most unfortunately only available in Japanese.
 When you understand Japanese, attending a show should definitely be on your itinerary!

-Osaka Shochikuza Theatre
+9. See the kabuki performance at Osaka Shochikuza Theatre

-Where to stay in Osaka Dotonbori area?
+Where to stay in the Osaka Dotonbori area?

 Experience the warmth and charm of the city’s culture and spend the night here too.
-From unique boutique to designer hotels, as well as larger hotel chains and quaint, traditional ryokans, Osaka has a large offer of hotels.
+From unique boutiques to designer hotels, as well as larger hotel chains and quaint, traditional ryokans, Osaka has a large offer of hotels.
 Here are some of our top picks in the Dotonbori area:

 - Hotel Ichiei – a traditional ryokan in the middle of the buzzing district.

 - Dotonbori Hotel – a hotel that very much welcomes travelers from all destinations, as you can easily recognize from the funny entrance!